microsoft/azure-maven-plugins/azure-functions-maven-plugin/README.md

 Directly deploy to target Azure Functions by running `mvn azure-functions:deploy`.

 Supported deployment methods are listed as below.
-Default value is **MSDeploy**.
+The default value is **MSDeploy**.
 - MSDeploy
 - FTP

 ## Common Questions
-**Q: Can I upload other static content, e.g. html files, as part of the function deployment?**
+**Q: Can I upload other static content, e.g. HTML files, as part of the function deployment?**

 **A:** You can achieve this by adding configurations for the `maven-resources-plugin`.
 For example:
 ```xml